JRJurman/love2d-electron-template/README.md

 You can check out the sample project in the folder in this project, which has gone through all the above steps.

-This sample also includes a modified forge config and package.json, which you can use as reference if you want a general universal build.
+This sample also includes a modified forge config.
+If you are looking to do a Windows build, using GitHub Actions is an easy way to build that artifact.